sboursault/training/presentation/presentation.md

 ---

-## &lt;/> Define acceptance criteria
+## &lt;/> Acceptance criteria for the login

 <div class="block--exercice mt-5">
   <p>The Product Owner presents a new story:
   <ul>
     <li class="text-level-3"><i> As a shopper,<br>
-    I want to see my basket content in the mini-basket,<br>
+    I want to login,<br>
-    so that I always know the basket's content and amount.</i>
+    so that I can verify my last order</i>
   </ul>
   <p class="mt-2">As a team, define acceptance criteria for this story
 </div>

 Note:

-_The trainer takes the role of the Product Owner, the participants are the testers.
-They must suggest acceptance criteria to the PO._
-_The PO can show mockups or wireframes_
-_The PO can kindly reject some criterias if he thinks they are not required right now.
-Example : displaying discounts.

 _Possible list:_

-- _The mini basket always shows the number of products in basket_
-- _It contains basket entries (with prodcut name, quantity and price)_
-- _When empty, it doesn't show the number of products in basket_
-- _When empty, it informs the basket is empty_
+- the login accepts valid credentials
+- shows an error on invalid password

+The user can be created manually.

 ---

-## &lt;/> Automize verification with cypress
+## &lt;/> Automize the login verification

 <div class="block--exercice text-level-3">
   <p>In the last workshop, we identifed some acceptance criteria.